[Investigation] Did Russia get Nato's cosmic-level secrets?

 But the reservist was spying for Russia, Belgian spy-catchers believed.

-He was in a diamond and petroleum-smuggling gang with a Russian oligarch "close to [Russian president Vladimir] Putin", a Chechen mobster who was a "close friend" of Chechen governor Ramzan Kadyrov, and a third man, who was a Russian foreign intelligence officer, the VSSE files said.
+He was in a diamond and petrol-smuggling gang with a Russian oligarch "close to [Russian president Vladimir] Putin", a Chechen mobster who was a "close friend" of Chechen governor Ramzan Kadyrov, and a third man, who was a Russian foreign intelligence officer, the VSSE files said.

 The reservist even had an American Express credit card that was "fed by a bank account in Chechnya", a November 2014 VSSE file noted.